-Democratic candidates vow unity.
-But conflict escalates.
+2020 Democratic candidates vow unity, but conflict escalates

 “The stakes get higher on an almost daily basis,” he added, “making it all the more imperative we come together.”

+Clarifying her earlier comments, Clinton added later Tuesday in a tweet that “the number one priority for our country and world is retiring Trump, and, as I always have, I will do whatever I can to support our nominee.”

-Sensing an opportunity to weaken his opponent, Trump and his Republican allies have poked at the Democratic infighting from afar in recent days.
+Trump and his Republican allies, sensing an opportunity to weaken his opponent, have poked at the Democratic infighting from afar in recent days.
 In particular, the president publicly sided with Sanders in a dispute with Elizabeth Warren and blamed Democrats for treating Sanders unfairly because the Senate impeachment trial prevents him — and three other Democrats seeking the presidency — from campaigning in Iowa.

 Trump’s concern, of course, isn’t about the party’s treatment of Sanders.
 He hopes that continued discord among Democrats might push some disaffected supporters of the Vermont senator in Trump’s direction come November, or at least persuade them to stay home on Election Day.